duynslaeger/power_consumption_prediction/README.md

+# Structure of the folder

-# Code Execution Guide
+## Code Execution Guide

 This guide explains how to run the Python code with command-line arguments.

 Two scripts can be ran.
-The "train.py" trains the model while the "predict.py" makes a prediction from the trained model.
+The "short_term_train.py" trains the model while the "short_term_predict.py" makes a prediction from the trained model.

-The available arguments for train.py are:
+The available arguments for short_term_train.py are:

-- `--seq_len`: Length of the sequence on which the model base its prediction (i.e size of the sliding window) (default: 5)
+- `--seq_len`: Length of the sequence on which the model base its prediction (i.e number of values used for prediction) (default: 5)
-- `--pred_size`: Number of values predicted per iteration (default: 1)
+- `--pred_size`: Number of values predicted in the same time (default: 1)
 - `--file_path`: Path to the file containing the data used for training the model (default: Data/CDB002.csv)
 - `--epoch`: Number of epochs of the training (default: 10)

-The available arguments for predict.py are:
+The available arguments for short_term_predict.py are:

-- `--seq_len`: Length of the sequence on which the model base its prediction (i.e size of the sliding window) (default: 5)
+- `--seq_len`: Length of the sequence on which the model base its prediction (i.e number of values used for prediction) (default: 5)
-- `--pred_size`: Number of values predicted per iteration (default: 1)
+- `--pred_size`: Number of values predicted in the same time (default: 1)
 - `--file_path`: Path to the file containing the data used for testing the model (default: Data/CDB002.csv)
 - `--parameters_file_path`: Path to the txt file containing the trained weights and biases (default: Saved_parameters/weights_biases.txt).